barrass.dev

 Moving the OS to the New Drive

-Originally I intended to use the Mac's Disk Utility to clone the original drive onto the new one, but for whatever reason it simply wouldn't allow me to do it and failed every time I tried.
-What I opted to do in the end was to boot into the recovery partition and reinstall OS X to the new drive, then restore from a Time Machine backup.
+Originally I intended to use the Mac’s Disk Utility to clone the original drive onto the new one, but it simply wouldn’t allow me to do it and failed every time I tried, for whatever reason.
+What I opted to do in the end was to boot into the recovery partition and reinstall OS X to the new drive, then restore from the Time Machine backup I’d taken earlier.
 The Mac makes this easy enough to do; simply hold ⌥ whilst booting, select Recovery, and finally Reinstall OS X. When prompted, just select the new drive as the destination (though it may be required to use the Disk Utility first to create a partition, like I did).
-When the computer reboots you'll have to progress through a couple of menus (keyboard layout, WiFi settings, etc.) before you reach the option to set it up from a Time Machine backup.
-This option not only supports restoring from the backup on the external drive, but also restoring from the existing version of OS X installed on the original hard drive.
-True to form, everything took longer than the progress bar claimed it would, but eventually it rebooted and everything was back to the way it was.
+When it reboots, you’ll have to click through a couple of menus (keyboard layout, WiFi settings, etc.) before you reach the option to set it up from a Time Machine backup.
+Conveniently, this not only supports restoring from a backup on the external drive, but also restoring directly from the existing version of OS X on the original hard drive.
+Eventually, it rebooted, and everything was back to the way it was.

 Finishing Up

-To be on the safe side, I'm going to leave the original drive as it was for now, just in case the new drive fails or turns out to be too slow before the Amazon returns policy runs out, though from the testing we did with it that evening I suspect it'll be fine.
-It's a huge upgrade on storage regardless of it's speed, so we'll probably leave it in and replace the other SSD with a similarly-sized, but faster, drive if necessary.
-I can't see any noticeable slowdown based on the testing we did; if anything, it's faster than the original drive!
-We'll see in time how good a drive it really is, but it solves the problem we had and I'm happy with the result.
-Based on it's performance so far, I think the poor reviews were either unfortunate failures or malicious trolling.
+To be on the safe side, I ended up leaving the original drive as it was, just in case the new drive fails or turns out to be too slow for our preferences, though I expect it’ll be fine, based on the testing we did that evening.
+It’s a huge upgrade on storage, and I can’t see any noticeable slowdown; if anything, it’s faster than the original drive!
+We’ll see in time how good a drive it really is, but it solves the problem we had and I’m happy with the result.
 The disassembly itself was easy enough to do, despite the occasional hiccup along the way, and it was interesting to see the inner workings of the Mac.
-Overall, a successful mod, one I'd definitely recommend doing if your Mac is a little stretched for storage like ours was.
+Overall, a successful mod, one I’d definitely recommend doing if your Mac is a little stretched for storage like ours was.